norahellstadius/AC215_MOMA_LISA/README.md

 ## AC215 - Milestone 3 - MOMA Lisa

 ### Milestone 3
-Milestone 3 contains two changes: 1) we changed the topic of the project from recipes to art and 2) we implemented the training pipeline.
+Milestone 3 contains two changes:
+1. We changed the topic of the project from recipes to art.
+2. We implemented the training pipeline.

 Our new project topic is creating art using AI.
 This is inspired by a current [artwork]('https://www.moma.org/calendar/exhibitions/5535') on display at the MOMA.
 The installation creates novel art in real time.
 Whilst it is captivating to watch the algorithm, we missed the chance to interact with it rather than only observe.
 Our project therefore is to create an installation that allows visitors to create art with their input.
 For now the user interacts through text with this installtion but as a next step we will allow for image input as well.

 ### Data and Preprocessing
 We scraped the artworks currently on display at the MOMA from their [website]('https://www.moma.org/collection/').
-These images are then stored in a Google Cloud Platform bucket.
-For the preprocessing all images are annotated using a image-to-text model.
-We used the freely accessible Salesforce ["blip-image-captioning-base"]('https://huggingface.co/Salesforce/blip-image-captioning-base')model.
+These images are then stored in a Google Cloud Platform bucket called **moma_scrape**.

+For the preprocessing all images are annotated using the Salesforce image-to-text model ["blip-image-captioning-base"]('https://huggingface.co/Salesforce/blip-image-captioning-base').
 We also prepend the string "A MOMA artwork of: " to these annotations.
 The MOMA art work together with these descriptions form our training data.
-The processed MOMA images together with the annotations are stored in a GCP bucket as well.
+The processed MOMA images together with the annotations are stored in a GCP bucket called **preprocess_data**.

 During training this dataset is fetched and processed through a Torch DataLoader.
 This provides an efficient data loading and batching capabilities that will enable our project to scale.
 We use this in place of TFRecords, as we are using Pytorch.
 The processing of our data caption generation, requiring GPUs.
 Dasks is not helpful here, as we are using GPUs, and not needing